ibexa/documentation-developer/docs/templating/twig_function_reference/field_twig_functions.md

 - `template` - Field template to use
 - `attr` - hash of HTML attributes to add to the tag
 - parameters - arbitrary parameters to pass to the template block.
-Some Field Types, like the [MapLocation Field Type](maplocationfield.md), expect specific parameters.
+Some field types, like the [MapLocation field type](maplocationfield.md), expect specific parameters.

 #### Examples